OriginTrail/ReadTheDocs/source/Running-a-Node/getting-started.rst

 -  minimum of 2Gb of RAM memory

--  at least 1 CPU
+-  at least 2 GB RAM / 2.2 GHz CPU

 -  at least 10GB storage space

 -  Ethereum wallet (You can see wallet setup instructions here Identity Configuration)

--  for testnet node: at least 1000 test TRAC tokens and at least 0.05 test Ethers
+-  for testnet node: at least 3000 test TRAC tokens and at least 0.05 test Ethers

--  for mainnet node: at least 1000 TRAC tokens and at least 0.05 Ethers
+-  for mainnet node: at least 3000 TRAC tokens and at least 0.05 Ethers

 Installation via Docker
 ~~~~~~~~~~~~~~~~~~~~~~~~